- As low as $263/Night

 - Approximately 1085 square feet

 New 2025 Listing.
 This 2 Br villa is located in Arrowhead Court inside Kingston Resort.
 It's located on the 3rd floor.
-This adorable condo features a queen bed in both bedrooms and a entirely supplied kitchen.
+This adorable condo features a queen bed in both bedrooms and a completely outfitted kitchen.
 It has a new LVP floor and upgraded granite kitchen counter tops.
 Unwind by the pool or take a fast walk across the boardwalk to the beach.
 You'll find tons of sunlight streaming through the primary bedroom windows and a sliding glass door leading you to a screened-in balcony porch.
-The lake is right there at your feet and the view is so striking it instantly tugs at you to sit down, grab a cup of coffee or beverage, and just breathe.
+The lake is right there at your feet and the view is so gorgeous it instantly tugs at you to sit down, grab a cup of coffee or drink, and just breathe.
 It features complimentary parking and complimentary high speed Wifi (400 Mbps).

 Kingston Resort is a 145 acre community on the beach.
 The gated entrance provides 24/7 safety and security in this family friendly environment.
 The community has a number of walking and cycling trails around a series of modest lakes and ponds and the ocean.
 Arrowhead Court is a subdivision within Kingston Resort.
 It provides a resort living with handsome landscaping, a private swimming pool, and a winding sidewalk with a 5 min. walk to the beach.